Saturday, May 30, 2026

 When I was watching a YT video on the dangers of AI and the notion that it wasn't being regulated properly or at all, it made me think of Cynthia.
 We need an "HOA" for AI development.
 We need a Cynthia to spot the violations.

 In my opinion all AI models need to be subjected to the scrutiny of Cynthia as they are released into the world.
 I have no idea how something like that would work.
 How you would regulate something like AI is a mystery to me, herding cats comes to mind.
 Considering that these AI models are often released to corporations and the general public without any vetting it could be a disaster waiting to happen.
 Many in-the-know people have warned about it and there's a rumor going around that the "tech bros" and billionaires are building bunkers.
-Yeah, you better believe it, and they are not putting AI into there new homes.
+Yeah, you better believe it, and they are not putting AI into their new homes.

 Currently AI is actually something called LLMs (large language models) that take the sum of human knowledge and apply it to the task/question at hand.
 The models are trained with myriads of data on any/all subjects, often skimming the Internet and vacuuming up the relevant information.
 In other words, it is drawing from what is already known, already human knowledge.
 AI is not necessarily visionary, yet.